Lako Phuti Bhutia: Career

 Bhutia also played for Sunrise WFC in Bhutan Women's National Championship in 2018.

 International

 In 2012, she was called up to the Under-19 National Team for the 2013 AFC U-19 Women's Championship qualification in Malaysia.
 She became the 4th Girl from the state to represent the National Team after Pushpa Chetri, Anuradha Chetri and Nima Lhamu Bhutia.
 She attended a one-month coaching camp at Gandhinagar, Gujarat with the U-19 squad before leaving for Malaysia.

 She along with her sister Nima Lhamu Bhutia was selected for the Senior Women's National Football Coaching Camp, which was held from 1 April 2013.
-This Camp was held for the selection of the Senior National Team for the Asian Cup Qualifying Round.
-Her sister could not attend the camp due to personal reasons.
+This Camp was held for the selection of the Senior National Team for the Asian Cup qualifying round.
+Her sister could not attend the camp for personal reasons.
 Lako has represented the National Team 8 times and has 1 goal to her credit.